 Imagine discovering that your effective medication was nothing more than a sugar pill; would this revelation make you question the pill’s efficacy or marvel at your brain’s remarkable capabilities?

-These questions were explored in a fascinating piece in Nature Reviews Neuroscience last year The neuroscience of placebo effects: connecting context, learning and health.
+In 2015, these questions were explored in a fascinating piece in Nature Reviews Neuroscience, The neuroscience of placebo effects: connecting context, learning and health.

 What is the placebo effect?

-The placebo itself is anything that seems to be a real medical treatment, but isn’t.
-It could be a pill, injection, cream, surgery, or other form of treatment.
+The placebo is anything that seems to be an actual medical treatment but isn’t.
+For example, a placebo could be a pill, injection, cream, surgery, or other form of therapy.
 What all placebos have in common is they contain no active substance that can affect your health, but you feel better after taking them.

 Wager and Atlas explain,

-Placebo effects are thus brain–body responses to context information that promote health and wellbeing.
-When brain responses to context infor mation instead promote pain, distress and disease, they are termed nocebo effects.
+Placebo effects are brain–body responses to context information that promote health and wellbeing.
+When the brain responds to context information instead of promoting pain, distress and disease, they are called nocebo effects.

 If you expect the treatment to make you feel better, you will.

-Further, this doesn’t mean that medical treatments have no effect on such conditions.
-Instead, feeling better is partly due the rituals surrounding healthcare, the care-provider’s manner, and the patient’s memories, expectations and mindset.
+Further, this doesn’t mean medical treatments do not affect such conditions.
+Instead, feeling better is partly due to the rituals surrounding healthcare, the care provider’s manner, and the patient’s memories, expectations and mindset.